 While the state team implements the Salton Sea Management Program – Phase I: 10-Year Plan, it is simultaneously developing a path forward for long-term restoration and management of the Salton Sea.
-The state team has launched a process to convene an independent review panel to evaluate water importation as a long-term strategy for restoration of the Salton Sea.
+The state team has contracted with the University of California, Santa Cruz (UCSC), to facilitate an Independent Review Panel to conduct a feasibility assessment to evaluate water importation as a long-term strategy.

 The Independent Review Panel has invited submissions for new concepts for water importation in addition to those submitted in 2018, as well as updates to the 11 concepts submitted in 2018.